Order a Dr. Harvey's Trial Bag!

 A dog sitting on a couch

-It is helpful to know the common signs of an allergic reaction in dogs.
-Some experience gastrointestinal symptoms when having an allergic reaction, but more often, allergy symptoms show on a dog’s skin.
-If you notice your canine companion is scratching more than usual at the face, feet, paw pads, ears, legs, or rear end, this could be a sign of an allergic reaction or a food sensitivity.
+It’s helpful to know the common signs of an allergic reaction in dogs.
+Some dogs experience gastrointestinal symptoms as an allergic reaction, but allergy symptoms often appear on a dog’s skin.
+If your canine companion scratches more than usual at the face, feet, paw pads, ears, legs, or rear end, this could be a sign of an allergic reaction or food sensitivity.

 • Blisters around lips and chin